7 Cruise Packing Mistakes Everyone Makes (and How to Avoid Them)

 Overpacked suitcase

-I think overpacking is one of the most common mistakes ever.
-Almost all the cruise passengers I’ve talked to have told me that, at least once, they brought many more clothes than they actually needed.
+Overpacking is one of the most common mistakes.
+Almost every cruiser I’ve talked to admits they’ve done it at least once, packing way more clothes than they actually needed.

-I know it can be tempting to add more clothes to your suitcase but try to contain yourself.
+I know it can be tempting to add more clothes to your suitcase, but try to resist the urge.

 2. Bringing new shoes